Raffi Torres: Brampton Battalion

+Professional

 New York Islanders

 After turning professional in 2001–02, Torres was assigned to the Islanders' American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers following his second NHL training camp.
 Over the course of his professional rookie campaign, Torres was called up on four occasions to the NHL.
 He received his first call-up to New York on November 24, 2001, making his NHL debut against the Mighty Ducks of Anaheim.
 Skating on the fourth line, he helped the Islanders to a 5–3 win.
 He notched his first point during a separate call-up on January 4, 2002, assisting on a goal by Mark Parrish during a 4–2 win against the Pittsburgh Penguins.
 It was his lone point with the Islanders over 15 NHL games that season.

 Later that month, he was reassigned to Bridgeport for the remainder of the season.
 He finished with 20 goals and 30 points over 55 games with the Sound Tigers.
 Torres became an integral part of Bridgeport's 2002 playoff run to the Calder Cup Finals, where the club lost in five games to the Chicago Wolves.
 Over 20 post-season games, Torres ranked third in team-scoring with eight goals and 17 points.

 Torres began the 2002–03 season in Bridgeport for the second consecutive year.
 He received four call-ups to New York over the campaign, recording five assists over 17 games.
 At the NHL trade deadline, he was traded by the Islanders to the Edmonton Oilers, along with forward Brad Isbister, in exchange for defenceman Janne Niinimaa, as well as second-round and fourth-round selections in the 2003 draft.